isankhairul/rating-and-review-svc/README.md

 - In a root folder type `go run main.go`
 - Swagger in /docs
 - Run unit test in root folder : `go test -v ./...`

+## Config

+- config files are in yaml format
+- config-dev.yml is used for local development, config-prd.yml used for staging and production
+- env-vars with "KD" prefix will override config files
+- for example : KD_SITE_PORT will override site.port

 ## Directory Structure